Trump says he's heard Oracle is 'very close' to a TikTok deal

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday he had heard Oracle Corp ORCL.N was very close to a deal over Chinese company ByteDance's popular video app TikTok.
+WASHINGTON, Sept 15 (Reuters) - U.S. President Donald Trump said on Tuesday he had heard Oracle Corp was very close to a deal over Chinese company ByteDance’s popular video app TikTok.

 Our Standards: The Thomson Reuters Trust Principles.